 1.2 Adforton, Lingen and Brampton Bryan, and Walford have been highlighted for proportional levels of growth in Policy RA2 of the Herefordshire Local Plan (Core Strategy).
-The Border Group NDP proposes one site allocation within the settlement of Lingen and settlement boundary and/or criteria policy for growth within these four settlements.
+The Border Group NDP proposes a number of site allocations within the settlement of Adforton, Walford and Lingen and settlement boundary and/or criteria policy for growth within these four settlements.
 The NDP will also provide general policies for guiding future development across the parish as a whole.